Horlarwumhe/abbey/readme.md

-Abbey is based on complete rewrite of [Abrvalg](https://github.com/akrylysov/abrvalg) with code improvement and with more strict parsing and addition of new features,
+Abbey is based on complete rewrite of [Abrvalg](https://github.com/akrylysov/abrvalg) with code improvement and  more strict parsing and addition of new features,

 Features in abbey different from [Abrvalg](https://github.com/akrylysov/abrvalg)

-* class
+* Class
 * keywords to function declaration and function call
 * new keywords
 * Exception handling